 An amendment to the zoning text involves introducing new text or amending existing text in the Zoning Resolution.
 A zoning map amendment entails changing the zoning designation on the zoning map(s), which could affect one lot, many blocks or sometimes an entire neighborhood.
 In either case, it is generally unconditional and affects all property equally within the area subject to change.

-BSA Special Permits: The Zoning Resolution delegates to the BSA the review and granting of special permits for modifications that are generally more limited in scope or impact than those reviewed by the CPC.
+BSA Special Permits: The Zoning Resolution delegates to the BSA the review and granting of special permits for modifications that are generally more limited in scope or impact than those reviewed by the City Planning Commission.
 The modifications must satisfy findings spelled out in the Zoning Resolution and may include, for example, limited expansion of a building into a district where it would not otherwise be permitted, a modest enlargement or conversion of a building to a size not otherwise permitted or adjustment of off-street parking requirements.
 Special permits granted by the BSA are not subject to ULURP or City Council review.

 BSA Variances: When developing a particular plot of land under the existing zoning regulations would be impractical and cause the owner undue hardship, the BSA may grant a variance from the applicable use and bulk provisions to the minimum extent necessary.
 To determine this, the BSA holds a public hearing and only grants the variance if the practical difficulty or unnecessary hardship is caused by unique physical circumstances, and not by the property owner or his/her predecessors, and the variance is necessary to realize a reasonable return on the property.
 The essential character of the neighborhood must not be altered or substantially impaired, and public welfare must not be detrimentally affected.